d-xo/untrustix-git/readme.md

 ### Lookup

-Starting from the root, clients move down the tree to the desired leaf, fetching intermediate tree objects as needed (using `git cat-file <object_hash>`).
+Starting from the root, clients move down the tree to the desired leaf, fetching intermediate tree objects as needed (using `git fetch-pack --filter=tree:0 <REPO> <OBJECT_HASH>`).
 Once they have fetched the full branch, they combine all hashes to verify the inclusion proof.